markglibres/mbran-umbraco-components/src/MBran.Components.Test/README.txt

 			=> standard mvc view locations (controller / action name (Render action)) => if standard mvc view is not found, will look into /Views/Components/{DocType or Poco Model}

-	- B. Create your own controller.
+	- B. Create your own controller and implement IControllerRendering
 		- define your own routes or inherit from surfacecontroller
 		- implement PartialViewResult Render() method as the entry point
 		- access passed model through this.RouteData.Values[RouteDataConstants.ModelKey]